ReedBlack/EmoteServer/README.md

 Backend prototype for Emote

-In install and run, forl and clone this repo, and in the CLI, run
+In install and run, fork and clone this repo, and in the CLI, run

 * npm install
 * nodemon